-I am the newest member of the SEN Legal team having joined in January 2013.
-My role as PA to Karen is to assist her with her work, this includes responding to e-mails on her behalf, maintaining her diary and receiving telephone calls for her.
+I joined the SEN Legal team in January 2013.
+My role as PA to Karen is to assist her with her work; this includes responding to e-mails on her behalf, maintaining her diary and receiving telephone calls for her.
 I work closely with the other paralegals to ensure all cases are up-to-date.
 I have worked in a legal background for an excess of fourteen years.
-My past legal experience included liaising with other agencies in an administrative role to provide support to families in need and this has led to me being keen to help children with disabilities and their families to receive the support they need.
+My past experience included liaising with other agencies in an administrative role to provide support to families in need and this has led to me being keen to help children with disabilities and their families to receive the support they need.

 I have worked at SEN Legal for over 7 years undertaking all financial work for the company.
 You will be likely to speak to me when you call to pay your invoice by credit or debit card, also, if you have any queries regarding your bill you will need to speak with me.

 My name is Debbie Lee and I joined SEN Legal in April 2007.
 I am the Office Manager here and first point of contact for all new enquiries.
 I will try to answer any questions you have in relation to the process of instructing our Practice to represent you and your family in matters relating to the Special Educational Needs and/or Disability issues you are experiencing.